 With the atmospheric setting of Hares and Hyenas Bookshop and a crowd of around 110 people, Rodney Croome followed Daniel’s speech to officially launched the new initiative.
 He observed that Australia is ready for NICHE and a national conversation in ways it was not ready only 18 months ago.
 Rodney added that there was no-one better placed in Australia to build NICHE than Daniel.

-PROJECT PRIORITIES FOR 2014-15
+PROJECT PRIORITIES FOR 2023-24

 - Providing tools and strategies for service providers and educators;

-NICHE is best explained in this piece, written by Daniel Witthaus for ‘The Stirrer’:
+The original idea of NICHE is best explained in this piece, written by Daniel Witthaus for ‘The Stirrer’: